top of page

 The Kingdom of This World

-“And the devil took him up and showed him all the kingdoms of the world in a moment of time, and said to him, “To you I will give all this authority and their glory, for it has been delivered to me, and I give it to whom I will.
+“And the devil took him up and showed him all the kingdoms of the world in a moment of time, and said to him, “To you, I will give all this authority and their glory, for it has been delivered to me, and I give it to whom I will.
 If you, then, will worship me, it will all be yours.”
 Luke 4:5-8, ESV

 The Gospels present the Adversary offering the kingdoms of this world to Yeshua.
 The Messiah is to rule over all of the kingdoms of the earth according to the Prophets.
-Yeshua is presented with the opportunity to seize power over the world in a moment when his people are oppressed, ruled over by Rome.
+Yeshua is presented with the opportunity to seize power over the world at a moment when his people are oppressed and ruled over by Rome.
 This temptation is incredibly difficult to overcome, again striking at Yeshua’s desire to accomplish his mission: To save his people and restore the Kingdom of David.
 Moreover, he can become the Messiah while bypassing the crucifixion.
 This temptation may have been the most powerful and difficult to overcome.

 Moreover, this route would have been virtually instantaneous.
 It is the ultimate case of instant gratification.
-Very few would be able to turn down this offer of near absolute power over the world’s kingdoms.
-The satan mentioned all of this has been handed to him and he gives it to whomever he wishes.
+Very few would be able to turn down this offer of near-absolute power over the world’s kingdoms.
+The satan mentioned all of this has been handed to him, and he gives it to whomever he wishes.
 It may be said that Armilus, the Antichrist, will take the evil one up on this offer.

 However, some anti-missionaries have a problem with this verse.
 They believe this depiction is contrary to Judaism, promoting a kind of dualism.
 While popular Christianity may indeed over-emphasize the power of the Sitra Achra (The Other Side, i.e. the demonic realm), the text of the New Testament itself is in harmony with Second Temple Judaism.
 In fact, Judaism teaches that each of the seventy nations has an angelic prince who rules over the region (Daniel 10:13).
 Another verse in the New Testament says,

-“In their case the G-d of this world has blinded the minds of the unbelievers, to keep them from seeing the light of the Good News of the glory of Messiah, who is the Tzelem Elokim (image of G-d).”
+“In their case, the G-d of this world has blinded the minds of the unbelievers, to keep them from seeing the light of the Good News of the glory of Messiah, who is the Tzelem Elokim (image of G-d).”
 2 Corinthians 4:4

 The Greek word θεος (theos, G-d) is equivalent to the Hebrew word אל “el.”
 In Hebrew thought, neither “el” nor “elokim” exclusively refer to HaShem.
 In fact, the word ‘elokim’ can simply mean ‘ruler’ or ‘judge’ and can refer to angels or even human beings.
 The Midrash Rabbah says of the angel of death,